leonardopangaio/git4nondev/README.md

 The difference is, when used HTTPS method, it will be necessary to input an user name and password to connect to the remote repository, when used SSH method, a SSH key will be stored on the remote repository, so it will not be necessary any interaction to clone or update the repository.

-The method is declarated in the URL used to clone the repository.
+The method is declared in the URL used to clone the repository.
 Just to exemplify, there is the two methods URLs to clone this repository:
 - **HTTPS:** `https://github.com/leonardopangaio/git4nondev.git`
 - **SSH:** `git@github.com:leonardopangaio/git4nondev.git`